Coping With Compulsive Thoughts and Behaviors Unrelated to Substance Misuse

 • Medication-assisted treatment (MAT)

 Mandatory check-ins, drug tests, and therapy attendance make these programs effective.
-Lower levels of care include intensive outpatient, outpatient, and our sober living community, where clients must maintain their own ongoing recovery with minimal supervision.
+Lower levels of care include intensive outpatient and outpatient treatment.

 The amount of support our clients receive during each level of care does not change even if the structure of the treatment becomes less formal.
 We are always here to provide encouragement, resources, and assistance to clients at every stage of their recovery.
 Correspondingly, we tailor the services we offer each client to ensure they address any underlying issues or co-occurring conditions that might affect treatment.
 Newport Beach Recovery Center provides clients with all the tools they need to continue healing and progressing in their recovery goals.

 Newport Beach Recovery Center offers multiple levels of care to help our clients make steady, observable progress in their recovery from substance use disorder.
-We provide a full continuum of treatment services, including detox and withdrawal management, residential treatment, partial hospitalization, intensive outpatient, outpatient, and a sober living community.
+We provide a full continuum of treatment services, including detox and withdrawal management, residential treatment, partial hospitalization, intensive outpatient, and outpatient treatment.
 We also assist with the transition between programs by offering transportation to and from the facility and support services to ensure the comfort and safety of our clients.
 Newport Beach Recovery Center provides personalized treatment plans that focus on preparing individuals in recovery to maintain independent sobriety.
 We use educational classes, therapy, peer support, skill development, and other resources to ensure clients feel prepared when they complete our programs.
 Clients collaborate with our care team to create achievable goals.
-To learn more about our programs, call us today at (888) 850-0363.
+To learn more about our programs, call us today at (855) 316-8740.

 What Happens to Clients Who Repeatedly Relapse?